LC/MS/MS Method Package for Short Chain Fatty Acids

 The entire protocol necessary for pretreatment, including the derivatization step using 3-nitrophenylhydrazine, is contained in the Instruction Manual for this method package.
 By following these procedures, an analyst should be able to perform the entire process, from derivatization to data acquisition and data analysis, immediately after the package is introduced.

 The following example shows an analysis using the LCMS-8060 of a standard mixed solution of short-chain fatty acids/organic acids.
 An MRM chromatogram of short-chain fatty acids/organic acids derivatized using 3-NPH is shown.
-Sufficient separations of the components, such as the structural isomers butyric acid, isobutyric acid, fumaric acid, maleic acid, citric acid, and isocitric acid were obtained.
+As can be seen, sufficient separations of the components, such as the structural isomers butyric acid, isobutyric acid, fumaric acid, maleic acid, citric acid, and isocitric acid were obtained.
 This method package includes MRM transitions that were formulated beforehand in order to achieve optimization for 3-NPH derivatizations for short-chain fatty acids/organic acids.
 As a result, short-chain fatty acids (C2 to C5) and organic acids representative of central metabolic pathways, which are difficult to analyze with LCMS using a conventional reversed phase system, can be analyzed simultaneously.

 Remarks and Precautions